-Everyone loves a cute table and a setup is easy to do with a few items you may already have on hand.
+Everyone loves a cute table, and a setup is easy to do with a few items you may already have on hand.
 I always like to add at least one decorative area with some height.
 This can be a cupcake stand or even some stacked crates.
+I love a stack-able cake stand with a lip like this one.
 For this basketball party, I used a cupcake stand and balanced a basketball on a glass to add height.

 The table is layered with a coordinating piece of felt cut to size and some wood-look floor tiles.
 While you may not have scrap tile laying around the house, another festive tea towel or even painted scrap wood would look beautiful.

 All of these basketball party goodies have to come from somewhere, right?
-I stopped at Safeway to pick up the food items and utensils before I got down to crafting.
-For this party, I kept with my ’round’ theme by purchasing some OREOs, pizza, queso dip and chips, and Coca-Cola Zero™.
+For this party, I kept with my ’round’ theme by purchasing some OREOs, pizza, queso dip and chips, and drinks.
 Although I kept my basketball party classic with orange and black, you could use your favorite college team’s colors.
 Another idea that easily coordinates is using the colors of two rivals if they are playing each other.
 That would be really fun!

-For these jars, use paint specifically made to bond to glass.
+For these jars, use paint specifically made to bond to glass – the symbol on the top of this one indicates that it is for glass.
 You can find it at almost any craft store in the craft paint section.
 Paint several coats or until desired opaqueness is achieved with about 30 min to 1 hour between coats.
 Since they will be used for drinking, you do not want to paint the rims around the lid area or any area that will come in direct contact with food.

-To resist scratching the paint (curing), you can either allow the paint to air dry for 3 weeks or bake them.
+To make the paint more resistant to scratching, you can either allow the paint to air dry for 3 weeks or bake them.
 If you are baking glassware, place the completed, painted glass in a cool oven.
 Turn the oven to 350ºF and bake for 30 minutes.
 Turn the oven off and allow to completely cool in the oven.
 You definitely don’t want to jostle or allow the glass to change temperature too quickly, which results in possibly breaking.
 After completely cool, set aside for a day or two.
-Pour your favorite drink like Coke Zero and enjoy!

 Now, who wants to party?!